Charles Collett: Pannier tank engines

 The first pannier tanks on GWR engines were introduced by Churchward, as saddle tanks were unsuitable when older engines received new boilers with Belpaire fireboxes.
 However, he never designed any standard classes using pannier tanks.
 In 1929 Collett started to replace the hundreds of 0-6-0ST and 0-6-0PT engines that survived from the Victorian and subsequent rebuilding.
 For this he developed an existing design, the 2721 class of 0-6-0ST/PT, fitting them with a Belpaire boiler pressed to 200 lbf/in2, a larger 3 ton 6 cwt bunker, an all-over cab and improved valve events.
 No testing was done, and 100 engines of the new 5700 class were ordered as a first batch (the first 50 being built by North British).
 They were soon followed by another 200 funded by a Government work-creation scheme.
 All of these were built by outside suppliers: W. G. Bagnall (50), Kerr, Stuart (25), North British (50), Yorkshire Engine Co.
 (25), Armstrong Whitworth (25), and Beyer, Peacock (25).
 Further batches were built at Swindon throughout the 1930s and '40s, and one final batch of 10 in 1950 after Nationalization, for a total of 863 locomotives.

 In March 1932, No 8700 was converted to a condensing engine for use on the underground Metropolitan line serving Smithfield Market.
 This led to the construction of ten new condensing engines (with improved cabs), still considered part of the 5700 class, numbered 9701–9710.

 One of the more demanding jobs that Collett needed to find new engines for was autotrain working.
-These trains had to keep to a demanding schedule, on some very demanding branch routes, requiring good acceleration and sure-footedness.
+These trains had to keep to a strict schedule, on some very challenging branch routes, requiring good acceleration and sure-footedness.
 After considering a number of types, he took No 2080, an 0-6-0ST of Armstrong's 2021 class, and refitted it with larger 5 ft 2 in wheels, and pannier tanks.
 After testing proved this a successful design, he took No 2062 of the same class and carried out a more comprehensive rebuilding, including 16+1/2 × 24 in cylinders, new motion and a Standard No 21 boiler at 165 lbf/in2.
 This became the first of the 5400 class, and appeared in 1930.
 Production of the class followed in batches up till 1935, totalling 25 locomotives.

 Collett also updated Churchward's 0-6-0ST 1361 dock shunting tanks, turning out a modernised version with pannier tanks as the 1366 class.
 Initially intended for Swindon Works, they were later used elsewhere, including Weymouth Docks.